sosise/sosise-docs/documentation/unifiers.md

 # Unifiers

 ## Introduction
-Unfiers provide a way to validate incoming request and map it to the class parameters (DTO).
-For example, a order creating middleware can be used to validate that customer id and shop was given.
-All unifiers are located in the `app/Unifiers` directory.
+Unifiers provide a convenient way to validate incoming requests and map them to class parameters or DTOs (Data Transfer Objects).
+For example, an order creation middleware can be used to validate that the required customer ID and shop information are provided in the request.
+Unifiers are located in the `app/Unifiers` directory.

-## Defining Unifier
+## Defining a Unifier
-To create a new unifier, use the `make:unifier` Artisan command:
+To create a new unifier, you can use the `make:unifier` Artisan command:

 ```sh
 ./artisan make:unifier OrderCreatingUnifier
 ```

-Let's take a look at example below:
+Let's take a look at an example below:

 ```typescript
 import Validator from 'validatorjs';